Twelve Pet Safety Tips From WVMA Member, Dr. Ann Sherwood Zeiser

-With the hustle and bustle of the Christmas season, the Wisconsin Veterinary Medical Association (WVMA) wants to help keep yours pets safe.
+With the hustle and bustle of the Christmas season, the Wisconsin Veterinary Medical Association (WVMA) wants to help keep your pets safe.
 As you prepare for all the parties and festivities, please keep these tips from WVMA Member, Dr. Ann Sherwood Zieser in mind.

 There are several problems with holiday meal leftovers.
 First of all, bones or bone pieces can traumatize the GI tract by causing irritation, ulcers or perforations.
 The bones can also result in a GI foreign body or intestinal blockage.
 This may result in a seriously ill pet and require intense medical or surgical intervention.